Bhalalaronak/15_days_internship_at_Akash_Technolab/README.md

 Day - 11
 1. Installation and learing about wordpress
 2. Features and defects of wordpress
+3. undarstanding a wordpress development environment.
-3. simple blog creation using wordpress
+4. simple blog creation using wordpress